-Strathbridge Asset Management Inc. ("Strathbridge") is the Manager as well as the Investment Manager of the Fund.
+Mulvihill Capital Management Inc. ("Mulvihill") is the Manager as well as the Investment Manager of the Fund.
 RBC Investor Services Trust is the Custodian of the Fund.

-The Fund is a split share corporation designed to provide Preferred shareholders with fixed cumulative preferential monthly distributions of 5.25 percent per annum and the Class A shareholders with regular monthly distributions of 6.0 percent per annum on the net asset value of the Fund and return the original issue price of both classes on the termination date of the Fund.
+The Fund is a split share corporation designed to provide Preferred shareholders with fixed cumulative preferential monthly distributions of 5.25 percent per annum, and the Class A shareholders with monthly distributions targeted to be 6.0 percent per annum on the net asset value of the Fund and return the original issue price of both classes on the termination date of the Fund.
 The shares are listed on the Toronto Stock Exchange under the ticker symbols SBN.PR.A for the Preferred shares and SBN for the Class A shares.
 A Unit of the Fund consists of one Preferred share and one Class A share.

-The Fund invests in common shares of The Bank of Nova Scotia and may also invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest.
+The Fund invests in common shares of The Bank of Nova Scotia ("BNS") and may also invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest.

-The Fund employs a proprietary investment strategy, Strathbridge Selective Overwriting ("SSO"), to enhance the income generated by the BNS shares and to reduce volatility.
+The Fund employs an active covered call strategy to enhance the income generated by the BNS shares and to reduce volatility.
 In addition, the Fund may write cash covered put options in respect of securities in which it is permitted to invest.

-The SSO strategy is a quantitative, technical based methodology that identifies appropriate times to write and/or close out option positions compared to writing continuously and rolling options every thirty days.
+The strategy is a quantitative, technical based methodology that identifies appropriate times to write and/or close out option positions compared to writing continuously and rolling options every thirty days.
 This proprietary process has been developed over many years through various market cycles.
 The Manager believes the primary benefit to investors is to maximize the total return of the particular portfolio while reducing the level of volatility of the portfolio, thereby increasing the risk-adjusted return.

-These financial statements were approved by the Board of Directors on March 5, 2019.
+These financial statements were approved by the Board of Directors on March 5, 2024.